How to win local scholarships

 Local scholarships aim to support students in a particular town, region, or high school with scholarship dollars.
 In our experience, these scholarships tend to focus on supporting college-bound high school seniors, though it is possible that you will find scholarships for other grades.

-1. Check with your school
+1. Check with your high school

 The first place that you should go to for local scholarships is your high school website or your guidance counselor.
 Most high schools will provide the most up-to-date information on scholarship opportunities that are specific to your community and school.